pmunts/muntsos/README.txt

     libsimpleio bindings for GNU Modula-2 are now complete.
 Added Application Note #14, Modula-2 LED Flash Example.

+-   28 February 2024 -- Enabled CPU frequency scaling on 64-bit
+    Raspberry Pi boards.
+The default CPU frequency policy is performance for Raspberry Pi 3 and 4 and conservative for Raspberry Pi 5.
+The policy can be changed at boot time by writing the desired policy name to /etc/scaling_governor and running sysconfig --save.
+Note that the Raspberry Pi 3 and 4 I²C and SPI clock frequencies scale with the CPU frequency, and will only be correct at the maximum CPU frequency, which can be guaranteed by the performance policy.
+The Raspberry Pi 5 I²C and SPI clock frequencies are independent of the CPU frequency.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development